Image

 Thanks to Canton Fire Department for sharing this news with Westwood Minute.

-Moderate snow, with a high of 39 and low of 4 degrees.
-Clear for the morning, patchy rain nearby in the afternoon, overcast during the evening, clear overnight.
+Sunny, with a high of 94 and low of 65 degrees.
+Sunny in the morning, clear overnight.